Achievable logoAchievable logo

 Person appointed by a probate court to reside over the estate of someone who died intestate

-Whether a person is named as the executor in a will or not, the probate courts must officially appoint them.
-Once the executor receives their court appointment document, they submit it to the financial firm to gain control of the decedent’s account.
-From there, the executor works to distribute the assets to the beneficiaries of the estate.
+Even if someone is named as executor in a will, the probate court must officially appoint them.
+After the executor receives the court appointment document, they submit it to the financial firm to gain control of the decedent’s account.
+The executor then follows the court process to distribute assets to the estate’s beneficiaries.

 Sidenote